GreptimeTeam/docs/docs/reference/sql/information-schema/region-peers.md

+---
+description: Shows detailed information of a single Region node in GreptimeDB, such as whether it is a learner or leader.
+---

 # REGION_PEERS

 The `REGION_PEERS` table shows detailed information of a single Region node in GreptimeDB, such as whether it is a learner or leader.